-- (ii) Familiarity with the practical methods of carrying out these precautions and the steps to ensure that no unauthorised interference negates them. - (j) Work in proximity to service terminations - (i) Knowledge of the dangers arising from damage to service terminations. - (ii) Familiarity with the use of correct tools and equipment and the need to apply mechanical protection where necessary. - (iii) Use of appropriate personal Protective equipment. - (k) Removal of covers - (i) Awareness of dangers such as bare live conductors and/or terminals which may be exposed following removal of a cover - (ii) Knowledge of the precautions to be taken to screen or otherwise prevent injury. - (iii)Understanding that the work area should not be left unattended whilst covers are removed. - (I) Work in the vicinity of live LV conductors - (i) Knowledge of materials and techniques adequately to screen the work area from danger, taking account of both electrical and mechanical considerations. - (m) Removal of cut-out fuses - (i) Awareness of the need visually to inspect the cut-out prior to removal of covers and prior to removal of fuses. - (ii) Understanding of the dangers which such inspection may reveal and the steps which may then need to be taken. - (iii) Familiarity with the removal and replacement of fuses in a safe manner including insertion techniques and the use of protective equipment where necessary e.g. insulating gloves, fuse pullers, insulating sheet, additional phase barriers, terminal shrouds, eye protection etc. - (iv) Understanding of additional precautions to ensure continuing safety such as the use of caution notices and safekeeping of removed fuses. - (v) Knowledge of the use of voltage testing devices to prove 'not live' before work commences and to check restoration on completion of the work. - (n) Access to DNO substations - (i) Understanding of the need for adequate authority to enter and of the conditions under which access is allowed, which may include requirements to notify the DNO control engineer and make suitable entries in any logbook. - (ii) Knowledge of basic precautions to be taken prior to and during entry, such as visual checks of surroundings and the equipment and tests for the presence of gas, including ensuring continuing safe egress. - (iii) Awareness of the dangers that might be inherent in equipment within the substation and of the need to avoid actions which might lead to the inadvertent operation of switches or protective devices. - (o) Access to fire protected zones - (i) Ability to recognise substations or other locations where fire protection is installed. - (ii) Knowledge of the procedures for rendering and keeping safe whilst entry is affected where these have been indicated by the DNO, and for proper restoration of the protection. - (iii) Knowledge of actions to be taken in the event of a fire protection system operating whilst the Meter Installer is still in the substation. - (p) Safety documentation - (i) Familiarity with any relevant safety document which may be required and with the procedures for issue and cancellation. - (q) Access/operational restrictions - (i) Awareness of the procedures which the DNO adopts for notification of access/operational restrictions and the need to check whether any such restriction is in effect at the specific Site.
+(ii) Familiarity with the practical methods of carrying out these precautions and the steps to ensure that no unauthorised interference negates them. (i) Work in proximity to service terminations (i) Knowledge of the dangers arising from damage to service terminations (ii) Familiarity with the use of correct tools and equipment and the need to apply mechanical protection where necessary. (iii) Use of appropriate personal Protective equipment. (k) Removal of covers (i) Awareness of dangers such as bare live conductors and/or terminals which may be exposed following removal of a cover. (ii) Knowledge of the precautions to be taken to screen or otherwise prevent injury. (iii)Understanding that the work area should not be left unattended whilst covers are removed.
+(I) Work in the vicinity of live LV conductors (i) Knowledge of materials and techniques adequately to screen the work area from danger, taking account of both electrical and mechanical considerations. (m) Removal of cut-out fuses (i) Awareness of the need visually to inspect the cut-out prior to removal of covers and prior to removal of fuses. (ii) Understanding of the dangers which such inspection may reveal and the steps which may then need to be taken. (iii) Familiarity with the removal and replacement of fuses in a safe manner including insertion techniques and the use of protective equipment where necessary e.g. insulating gloves, fuse pullers, insulating sheet, additional phase barriers, terminal shrouds, eye protection etc. (iv) Understanding of additional precautions to ensure continuing safety such as the use of caution notices and safekeeping of removed fuses.
+(V) Knowledge of the use of voltage testing devices to prove not live before work commences and to check (a) Access to DNO substations (ii) Access to DNO substations (i) Understanding of the need for adequate authority to enter and of the conditions under which access is allowed, (ii) Knowledge of basic precautions to be taken prior to and during entry, such as visual checks of surroundings and the equipment and tests for the presence of gas, including ensuring continuing safe egress. (iii) Awareness of the dangers that might be inherent in equipment within the substation and of the need to avoid actions which might lead to the inadvertent operation of switches or protective devices.
+(0) Access to fire protected zones (i) Ability to recognise substations or other locations where fire protection is installed. (ii) Knowledge of the procedures for rendering and keeping safe whilst entry is affected where these have been (iii) Knowledge of actions to be taken in the event of a fire protection system operating whilst the Meter Installer is still in the substation (n) Safety documentation (i) Familiarity with any relevant safety document which may be required and with the procedures for issue and cancellation. (g) Access/operational restrictions (i) Awareness of the procedures which the DNO adopts for notification of access/operational restrictions and the need to check whether any such restriction is in effect at the specific Site.